School of Psychology

 2005: Visiting Professor, Department of Human Informatics, Tohoku Gakuin University, Sendai Japan.

-2006 - present: Lecturer at UQ.
+2006 - present: Faculty at UQ.

 Teaching: Psychology Research Methodology 1 (PSYC1040)

 Basic aspects of binocular vision and stereoscopic depth perception.

 Evaluation of 3D interfaces in laparoscopic surgery and endoscopy.

 Auditory, Visual, and Vestibular cross modal interactions.

 1) Sakata, S., Grove, P.M., Watson, M.O. & Stevenson, A.R.L.
 (2017).The impact of crosstalk on three-dimensional laparoscopic performance and workload.
 Surgical Endoscopy. doi:10.1007/s00464-017-5449-5

 2) Sakata, S., Grove, P.M., Hill, A., Watson, M.O. & Stevenson, A.R.L.
 (2017).
 The impact of three-dimensional (3D) perception on the precision of depth judgements, technical performance and perceived workload in laparoscopy.
 British Journal of Surgery.
 DOI: 10.1002/bjs.10528

 3) Zeljko, M., and Grove, P.M.
 (2017).
 Low level motion characteristics do not account for perceptions of stream-bounce stimuli.
 Perception, 46, 1, 31-49. doi.org/10.1177/0301006616672483